Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Sounds exciting, doesn't it?

-Baby sign language is quite a new trend, and growing rapidly.
+Baby sign language is a relatively new trend, and growing rapidly.
 Studies have shown that children that have learned to sign have a higher IQ, that they actually start talking earlier and with a better vocabulary and that they are less frustrated.
+Good reasons to try it out!

-One mom also told me about another advantage: Her child, now old enough to play outside in the garden, can use signs instead of shouting to his mom, when she talks to him through the door or window.
+One mom also told me about another advantage: Her child, now old enough to play outside in the garden, can use signs instead of shouting to his mom when she talks to him through the window.

 How To Get Going With Baby Sign Language